openheartmind/WISDOM/admin/content_record.md

 Use this document to collect formal written content, such as conference proposals, website text, grant applications, etc. (informal introductions and requests for support should go [here](introductions.md) instead).
 Place newer contributions at the top, using two hashes to create a new title (## Example title), and three or four hashes to create subheadings where needed (### Example subheading).
 You can link websites by selecting the relevant text and pasting.

+## DeSci Berlin application
+### Your company/organization name and website
+Open Heart + Mind (OHM): http://openheartmind.org/

+### How is your organization/company related to DeSci?
+Open Heart + Mind (OHM) is a citizen science community and charity dedicated to advancing open science principles of transparency, fairness, and inclusivity through decentralized evaluation and governance models.
+Our flagship initiative, Metavaluation, is an open-source framework designed to re-align incentives in academia by enabling open, participatory evaluation of all contributions.

+Inspired by open evaluation models in open science, the underlying model has evolved through real-world testing to become a general-purpose decentralized solution for diverse communities.
+Our goal is to integrate Metavaluation with Web3 infrastructure to create interoperable tokenized reward systems, aligning incentives between researchers, DAOs, and other communities committed to open science.

+By facilitating transparent and fair recognition of contributions, we believe OHM can help address collective action problems in academia and foster a thriving, interoperable ecosystem of decentralized science communities.

+### Do you want to speak, moderate a panel or host a workshop?
+Talk

+### Talk/Panel/Workshop title
+Metavaluation: Re-aligning Incentives in Academia Through Participatory Valuation and Rewards for All Contributions

+### Talk/Panel/Workshop summary
+Metavaluation is an open-source framework designed to advance scientific collaboration by enabling decentralized, transparent, and equitable valuation of contributions.
+It addresses the misaligned incentives in academia that hinder collaboration and undervalue contributions such as peer reviews, open data, and community engagement.

+At the core of Metavaluation is a pairwise comparison model that replaces traditional rating systems with a simpler and more inclusive way to assess contributions based on relative rather than absolute value.
+Metavaluation also values the act of evaluating itself, creating a self-reinforcing feedback loop that incentivizes high-quality evaluations and sustains engagement.
+This approach allows communities to generate interoperable metrics that reflect their unique values, enabling fair recognition and rewards across diverse scientific fields.

+This talk will explore:
+• Key innovations of Metavaluation, including the use of pairwise comparisons as a ‘base unit’ of value to standardize and scale contribution assessments.
+• Real-world prototypes from arts, science, and Web3 communities that have validated the model’s potential for generating cross-community metrics.
+• The newly-released Metavaluation app by OHM and a roadmap for integration with DAOs and other communities in the Web3 space.

+We will close by inviting all attendees to participate in a collective valuation of DeSci Berlin contributions using the Metavaluation app.
+This participatory experiment will showcase the framework in action, reveal the community’s values, and generate a replicable dataset for future planning and potential AI training.
+The results will also produce interoperable metrics to reward contributors fairly and facilitate coordination with other communities who adopt the framework.

+### Please add a short bio between 30-50 words.
+We will use this on our website and any related social media publications.
+Dr. Cooper Smout is a designer, researcher, and social entrepreneur devoted to systemic change.
+He founded a collective action platform during his PhD to promote open science practices, before designing an innovative peer-review model and founding OHM to prototype these ideas, where he serves as President and R&D lead.

 ## Metascience 2025 application
 ### Bio (150 words)
 Dr Cooper Smout is a designer, researcher, and social entrepreneur dedicated to systemic change.
 Inspired by a Vipassana meditation retreat, he transitioned from a career in architecture to study psychology and neuroscience, earning awards for his Honours and PhD theses on the neural mechanisms of visual awareness.